openturns/openturns/paper/paper.md

-probabilities: classic algorithms such as the First-Order Reliability Method, Second-Order Reliability Method, subset sampling, and other variance reduction methods, as well as more recent ones such as Nonparametric Adaptive Importance Sampling (NAIS) and Cross-Entropy.
+probabilities: classic algorithms such as the First-Order Reliability Method, Second-Order Reliability Method, subset sampling, and other variance reduction methods, as well as more recent ones such as Nonparametric Adaptive Importance Sampling (NAIS) and Importance Sampling by Cross-Entropy.
 An event can be a single event (for example, threshold exceedance), a system event, or an event based on a stochastic process.